Fascinating facts about Liechtenstein

-With only about 37,000 people in roughly 62 square miles, Liechtenstein is one of the smallest countries in the world.
+With around 37,000 people in roughly 62 square miles, Liechtenstein is one of the smallest countries in the world.
 (The sixth-smallest, to be exact.)
 For such a pocket-sized principality, it’s got a fair number of compelling qualities.
 Here are just a few fascinating facts about the alpine microstate:

 Liechtenstein has one of the world’s lowest crime rates, with its last murder occurring in approximately 1997 and its prison holding very few inmates.
 Citizens who are given prison sentences longer than two years are transferred over to Austria.
 The crime rate is so low that the average Liechtenstein resident reportedly doesn’t even lock her front door.